temporalio/documentation/docs/production-readiness/develop.md

 Note that with self-hosted Temporal Clusters, you must explicitly configure authorization specifications for the Web UI and CLI.

-The following samples provide implementation examples for applying authentication on your Codec Server using the Go SDK.
+The following sample provides implementation examples for applying authentication on your Codec Server using the Go SDK.

 - [Codec Server](https://github.com/temporalio/samples-go/tree/main/codec-server)

-#### Sample Request/Response
+#### Sample request/response

-Consider the following sample Request/Response when creating and hosting a Codec Server with the following specifications:
+Consider the following sample request/response when creating and hosting a Codec Server with the following specifications:

 - Scheme: `https`
 - Host: `dev.mydomain.com/codec`